KadirKarabacak/Ex-Reminder/README.md

 -   I created data entries such as item name, amount, purchase price, sale price and item description.
 -   I placed an update button at the end of each row where each item is located in the table to update the added items and correct or complete any incorrect or missing information.
 Through these buttons, I directed the user to the item update modal and automatically filled the fields to be filled in the modal with the existing information entered for the selected item.

+## `Companies`

+-   I created a table structure and route where the user or the company can keep the records of the companies and companies that the user or the company does business with.
+I created a button in the toolbar section of this table to add new companies and through this button I directed the user to the modal window where they can enter the information of the company they want to add.
+-   As in my other tables, I created a button group for each company in the last cell of the table row.
+I created modal windows where they can edit and delete the data of each added company.
+-   At the same time, unlike my other tables, I created an operations page for each company in the companies route.
+On the operations page, I created all the detailed information about the company as well as a button to add new agreements for an agreement to be made with the company.
+I placed each added agreement at the bottom of the operations page and created an edit and delete properties for each agreement.

+## `Filtering`

+-   I created an input field in the toolbar of each of my tables and through this input, I enabled the user to search and filter the data by the name of the content in the table.

 ## `English & Turkish Language Support`

 -   I handled all the fields in my project with the useTranslation hook provided by **i18next** and provided English - Turkish language support for all of them.
 I enabled the user to change the language at any time, either just before logging in on the login page or by accessing the header section throughout the application.